IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 1. Point your browser to the output URL of the above command.
    - Login as user `skywalker` and password `force`.
 (The file-based user is stored in fileregistry.xml of traditional WebSphere container.)
+   - After login, the application page titled _Electronic and Movie Depot_ will be displayed.
    - From the `Shop` tab, click on an item (a movie) and on the next pop-up panel, drag and drop the item into the shopping cart.
    - Add few items to the cart.
    - As the items are added, they’ll be shown under _Current Shopping Cart_ (on the upper right) with the total cost.